A child learns how to read a book

 Misconception 9: ABA Therapy is Ineffective in Addressing Core Symptoms of Autism

 There's a misconception that ABA therapy is ineffective in addressing the core symptoms of autism, such as social communication challenges and repetitive behaviors.
-However, numerous studies have demonstrated the efficacy of ABA therapy in improving social skills, communication abilities, and reducing repetitive behaviors in individuals with autism.
+However, numerous studies have demonstrated the efficacy of ABA therapy in improving social skills, and communication abilities, and reducing repetitive behaviors in individuals with autism.
 ABA therapists use evidence-based strategies tailored to each individual's needs to target these core symptoms and facilitate meaningful progress.

 Misconception 10: ABA Therapy Requires Hours of Intensive Treatment Each Day